National Palace Museum: Overseas exhibitions

+Administration

-In 1949, the Joint Managerial Office of the National Central Museum and National Central Library was established.
+The National Palace Museum operates under the Executive Yuan as a level-two agency.
+It has been headed by many directors over the years: Note that, in 1949, the Joint Managerial Office of the National Central Museum and National Central Library was established.
 In 1955, the Joint Managerial Office of the National Palace Museum and National Central Museum was established.